hax3xploit/MagiskTrustUserCerts-Android14/README.md

 - Ensures compatibility with Magisk framework.

 ## Installation
-1. Clone or download this repository.
+1. Download the zip from releases.
 2. Install the module via Magisk:
    - Open the Magisk app.
    - Go to **Modules**.